 EDUC215 Foundations of Education.
-This course explores the theories and applications of educational philosophies for students' use in both the classroom and their personal and professional lives.
+This course explores the theories and applications of educational philosophies for learners' use in both the classroom and their personal and professional lives.
 Additionally, educational institutions will be examined from historical, economic, sociological, and political perspectives.
 Credit 3 hours.

-EDUC216 Foundations of Education Laboratory.
+EDUC216 Diversity Field Experience.
 This course provides an opportunity for prospective teachers to observe, tutor, or mentor students in a school where there is a diverse population.
-Students must complete at least 20 hours of work in a school with a diverse population.
+Learners must complete at least 20 hours of work in a school with a diverse population.
 Prerequisites: EDUC215 or concurrent enrollment.
 Credit 1 hour.